Colomares Castle & Tibetian Stupa Benalmadena, Spain

 This architectural marvel blends Byzantine, Romanesque, Gothic, and Mudéjar styles into a single stone tapestry.
 The area was home to the Phoenicians, Romans and Moors before the Spanish.
-A Spanish surgeon who worked in the US his whole life, returned to Spain upon retirement and built it with contractor but it was his intricate design, as specific as surgery his ashes are interred within in a little urn and temple.
+A Spanish surgeon who worked in the US his whole life, returned to Spain upon retirement and built it with contractors but it was his intricate design, as specific as surgery that makes this castle so Spanish like!
+Gaudi, Picasso, Dali come to mind.
+The Dr’s ashes are interred within in a little urn and temple.
 The admission fee funds ongoing maintenance.

 Inside the ship